Danielle is our Ambassador for the Blind and Visually Impaired Worldwide

-She is also the strongest mother we know.
+Danielle is also the strongest mother we know.
 The energy she has is enormously warm and contagious.
-Being of mom of 2, having a job, living a life like anybody else, she has the illness called Retinitis pigmentosa.
-This is a very progressive illness and causes blindness or severe loss of sight changed her life forever.
+Being of mom of 2, having a job, living a life like anybody else, she has the illness called Retinitis Pigmentosa.
+This very progressive illness causes blindness or severe loss of sight and changed her life forever.

 This amazing woman manages to live with this AND inspire so many others.
 She has made her appearance on regional and national media in the Netherlands.
-She learned to read braille, has an assistance dog, is very actively involved (she runs half marathons) in a sports organisation called the Running Blind, got her diploma as a professional sports masseuse and as of 2017 she will be our Ambassador for the Blind and Visually Impaired Worldwide.
+She learned to read braille, has an assistance dog, is very actively involved (she runs half marathons) in a sports organisation called the Running Blind, got her diploma as a professional sports masseuse and she is our Ambassador for the Blind and Visually Impaired Worldwide.

-Helma Verhoeven is our Ambassador Assistance Dogs Worldwide.
-She travelled with her assistance dog Banios from her home in the south of the Netherlands to the residency of the Ministry of Health, in the Hague.
+Helma traveled with her assistance dog Banios from her home in the south of the Netherlands to the residency of the Ministry of Health, in the Hague.
 Along the way, she wanted to stay at hotels and restaurants.
 They were refused many times.

 Helma made it happen for assistance dogs to be recognized by law in the Netherlands (2016) for their owners, meaning that assistance dogs are not to be refused in any location.The assistance dog of Helma was trained at the BultersMekke Foundation.

 Assistance dogs are the difference between independence and always being dependent on other people.
 These specially trained dogs are very important.
 The BultersMekke foundation is a certified member of the Assistance Dogs Europe organisation.